Divorce In The U.S. When You Are From A Different Culture And Country

 The law firm of Helfand & Associates protects your privacy while making sure you are safe.
 Do not be a victim of abuse or avoid a divorce because you are too ashamed or afraid to say something.
 The U.S. laws are designed to help you and to protect your children.
 Children do not automatically go with the mother or father in the U.S. as they do in other countries and cultures.
 The Court looks at what is in the best interest of the child.
 Usually both parents have time with their children.

 Do not be afraid to seek help if you have a family problem and you are not from this country.
-At Helfand & Associates we help people from towns throughout Morris and Essex County, New Jersey, with divorce, domestic violence, and DCP&P matters, even if you are not a U.S. citizen.
+At Helfand & Associates we help people from towns throughout Morris and Essex Counties, New Jersey, with divorce, domestic violence, and DCP&P matters, even if you are not a U.S. citizen.

 Please call our office at (973) 428-0800 or contact us online for a free 1/2 hr consultation if you have any questions.